Every Mission to Venus, Ever

 NASA's Galileo spacecraft used Venus' gravity to adjust its trajectory on the way to Jupiter.

-Vega 1 and 2
+Vega 1 and Vega 2

-En route to comet Halley, The Soviet Union's identical Vega 1 and 2 probes deployed balloons into Venus' atmosphere to measure the temperature, pressure, wind velocity, and visibility as they floated around the planet.
+En route to comet Halley, the Soviet Union's identical Vega 1 and 2 probes deployed balloons into Venus' atmosphere to measure the temperature, pressure, wind velocity, and visibility as they floated around the planet.

-Venera 15 and 16
+Venera 15 and Venera 16

 Venera 15 and 16 created a radar map of Venus during a joint mission lasting 8 months.
+Together, the two spacecraft imaged the area from Venus' north pole down to about 30 degrees North latitude.

-Venera 13 and 14
+Venera 13 and Venera 14

-Pioneer Venus 1 and 2
+Pioneer 1 and Pioneer 2

 Venera 10